UW-Madison - IT - Access Control Services Standard

 The Access Control Services Policy requires use of institutionally managed access control services as suitable services become available.

-The Access Control Services Standard is the implementation of the Access Controls Services Policy.
+The Access Control Services Standard is the implementation of the Access Control Services Policy.

 These standards for compliance are for the Access Control Services Policy.